 - the NPCC Modern Slavery portfolio has produced a national action plan that has been shared across police forces in England & Wales, and;

 - the Modern Slavery Police Transformation programme was established to share good practice on how to respond to modern slavery at a force level, as well as providing further input on the national picture.
+This continues with the Modern Slavery and Organised Immigration Crime Unit

 The national policing action plan for modern slavery was refreshed in January 2018 and has been designed in line with HMICFRS recommendations and experiences of forces that have succeeded in tackling the issue.
 The modern slavery action plan runs to almost 50 activities and processes.
 As such it provides a ‘route map’ for forces in ensuring that good practice exists in governance and oversight, understanding the local threat, responding to victims and achieving high quality investigations is fully embedded within force operating procedures.